winterweird/javimp/README.md

 ### DESCRIPTION:

-This python script tries to match the arguments you give it to classes in a database, and prints out the results it finds.
+This python script goes through the files passed as arguments and matches classes you attempt to import to classes in a database, and prints out the results it finds.
 You can update the list of classes through web scraping by running the program with no arguments.

 ### USAGE: